k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

   - The relation *dataset2 refers to dataset1* is created.
   - Example: *customer.customer_id (PK) and* *activity.customer_id*

-- ```*commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, but dataset1 has less PKs than dataset2.
+- ```*commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.

   - The relation *dataset2 refers to dataset1* is created.